strapi/documentation/docusaurus/docs/dev-docs/configurations/functions.md

 - load some [environment variables](/dev-docs/configurations/environment)
 - register a [custom field](/dev-docs/custom-fields) that would be used only by the current Strapi application.

+`register()` is the very first thing that happens when a Strapi application is starting.
+This happens _before_ any setup process and you don't have any access to database, routes, policies, or any other backend server elements within the `register()` function.

 ## Bootstrap

 The `bootstrap` lifecycle function, found in `./src/index.js` (or in `./src/index.ts`), is called at every server start.